Study to become an enrolled nurse

 Entry requirements

 The School of Nursing encourages applicants from diverse backgrounds who want to be employed in healthcare.
-If you believed you meet the following entry criteria with alternative evidence, please contact us to assess your eligibility for this programme.
+If you believe you meet the following entry criteria with alternative evidence, please contact us to assess your eligibility for this programme.

 Applicants must meet the following entry requirements: